 I stopped the car to take some photos.
 I had half a mind to walk up to the ruins, but the ground seemed too squelchy after the rains.
 I walked along the road and took a couple of photos.
 The Family resolutely ignored me and remained deep in communion with her phone.
 The half dome on a drum over a ruined base was very much in the style of the Indo-Afghan architecture in Mandu.
 Ruins of this kind always bring to my mind one or another English romantic poem.
 Byron’s words about Newstead Abbey ran through my mind, “Through thy battlements … hollow winds whistle, thou … art gone to decay.
 In thy once smiling garden the hemlock and thistle have choked up the rose which once bloomed in the way.”
 It wasn’t too appropriate; there were no battlements, and the vegetation was different, but the spirit seemed about right.

 One of my most vivid memories from a previous visit to Mandu was the tomb of Hoshang Shah, the second sultan of Malwa.
-He is primarily responsible for building up the citadel of Mandu, where his father, Dilawar Khan, had decided to move the capital from Dhar.
+He was primarily responsible for building up the citadel of Mandu, where his father, Dilawar Khan, had moved the capital from Dhar.
 He ruled from 1406 CE to 1435 CE.
 I’d seen his tomb in a dense fog.
 Now, when I reached Mandu again, I was impatient to get to this tomb.
 Again, a dense fog had descended on the citadel.
 We entered the main gateway and saw before us the north face of the luminous structure which deserves to be much better known than it is.

 In the last few years a few more signboards have sprouted in the small lawn in front of it; a garbage bin is strategically placed to appear in every photo you take.
 But the white marble tomb remains as well maintained as the version in my memory.
 The grounds around the tomb are not very extensive, so every photo you take of the structure distorts it a little.
-Finished in 1440 CE by Hoshang Shah’s successor, Mahmud Khilji, the tomb is famous as the first marble structure built in India.
+Finished in 1440 CE by Hoshang Shah’s successor, Mahmud Khilji, the tomb is the first marble structure built in India.
 The structure stands on a pedestal which came up to my head, a little less than 2 meters.
 The mausoleum has a square plan, with the walls rising 9.6 meters high.
 The main dome is surrounded by four minarets.